Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 “What?
 Where?”
 Eric asked.

 Ben pointed at his left wrist.
-“You saw the flashing notification, right?
-Well, there are other buttons you can press.”
+“You saw the flashing button on your wrist, right?
+Try pushing that button again.”

 Carry Limit: 0 / 4